 Consolidation among software vendors in the governance, risk, and compliance sector seems to happen in waves that arrive every few years, and the latest wave seems to be upon us right now.
 So says a report from Berkery Noyes, an investment banking firm.

-Evan Klein, Managing Director at Berkery, Noyes, & Co., discussed some of the factors currently spurring M&A activity in the Media and Marketing Industry.
+Evan Klein, Managing Director at Berkery Noyes, discussed some of the factors currently driving M&A activity in the Media and Marketing Industry.

 "I think in terms of the quality of the deals, most people would say it was a pretty good year," said Managing Director Mary Jo Zandy, referring to the large amount of multimillion-dollar transactions in the educational sector in 2012.
 Last year had fewer blockbuster sales, but the steady continuation of acquisitions is a sign of a healthy market, Ms. Zandy said.